Frank Nitti: The Outfit under Nitti

 Court testimony later insisted that the murder attempt was personally ordered by newly elected Chicago Mayor Anton Cermak, who supposedly wanted to eliminate the Chicago Outfit in favor of gangsters who answered to him.
 Nitti survived the shooting and in February 1933 was acquitted of attempted murder.
 During that same trial, Miller testified that Lang received $15,000 (equal to $ today) to kill Nitti.
 Another uniformed officer at the shooting testified that Nitti was shot while unarmed.
 Harry Lang and Harry Miller were both fired from the police force and each fined $100 (equal to $ today) for simple assault.

 Two months later, Cermak was shot and killed by Giuseppe Zangara while he was talking to President-elect Franklin D. Roosevelt; Roosevelt was Zangara's target, but missed.
 A conspiracy theory emerged sometime before 1999, originating in Chicago, asserting that Zangara was a hired killer working for Nitti.
 John William Tuohy, author of numerous books on organized crime in Chicago, after reviewing Secret Service records, described in detail in a 2002 article his interpretation of how and why Cermak was the real target and the relationship of the shooting to the rampant gang violence in Chicago.
-The theory is enhanced by numerous researchers, citing their analysis of court testimony, asserting that Cermak had directed an assassination attempt on Nitti fewer than three months earlier.
+The theory is enhanced by numerous researchers, citing their analysis of court testimony, asserting that Cermak had directed an assassination attempt on Nitti less than three months earlier.

 Anna Nitto died on November 19, 1940, in Mercy Hospital, Chicago, from an unspecified internal ailment.
 Nitti married Annette (Toni) Caravetta on May 14, 1942; she was widowed almost a year later when he committed suicide.